MARCHING COMPASSES (cont'd)

 DOIGNON

-Description: This instrument allowed for adaption not only of Magnetic North (arrow head with luminous paint) but also of the angular difference between the Lambert projection's North value on the French military maps (indicated by the two letters NL for Nord Lambert on either side of the zero line of the divisions) and the geographical North (NG on the central disk with the cardinal points).
+Description: This instrument allowed for adaption not only of Magnetic North (arrow head with luminous paint) but also of the angular difference between the Lambert projection's North value on the French military maps (indicated by the two letters NL for Nord Lambert on either side of the zero line of the divisions, see the pic. at right and in the table below) and the geographical North (NG on the central disk with the cardinal points).

 The divided circle rotates by means of the base plate with notched rim.
 On the right hand side, a 100 mm ruler (bearing the manufacturer's name DOIGNON and the factory's address MALAKOFF) can be attached by means of a dove-tail fitting (tilted by 45 deg.).